-Maine Department of Corrections Policy 6.11.3 SEXUAL MISCONDUCT - Reporting and Investigation, outlines the requirements of this standard.
+Maine Department of Corrections Policy 6.11.3 SEXUAL MISCONDUCT - Reporting and Investigation outlines the requirements of this standard.
 Page one of the policies addresses the staff's responsibility to accept all forms of resident-reported Sexual Abuse and Harassment claims.
-The facility's Resident Handbook, and posters throughout the facility all give direction on the importance and methods of reporting sexual assault and sexual harassment.
+The facility's Resident Handbook and posters throughout the facility all give direction on the importance and methods of reporting sexual assault and sexual harassment.
 Interviews with staff were consistent in their understanding of their duties of accepting and responding to all reports of sexual assault or sexual harassment, whether done verbally, in writing, anonymously or by a third party (indicator (c).

-Residents interviewed were aware of multiple ways in which they could report including telling staff, calling the hotline to one of two numbers, mail administration or the local county jail, complete a grievance form.
+Residents interviewed were aware of multiple ways to report, including telling staff, calling the hotline to one of two numbers, mail administration or the local county jail, and completing a grievance form.
 They also knew they could call or write the local rape crisis agency for emotional support.
-Posters are seen on all the housing units during the tour directing residents to call the DOC PREA Coordinator or write the local county Jail if they did not want to speak to DOC personnel (indicator (d).
+Posters were seen on all the housing units during the tour, directing residents to call the DOC PREA Coordinator or write to the local county jail if they did not want to speak to DOC personnel (indicator (d).
 The rape crisis information is also in the resident handbook on posters and on some tablets.
 Residents spoken to formally and on tour reported comfort in speaking with staff, including the unit staff, if they had concerns.
-Custody staff reported knowing how to privately report PREA concerns to the administration and that there is no problem reporting out of the chain of command.
-The Auditor finds compliance with standard provisions, based on the policy, documentation provided and viewed on the tour, and the interview findings of random staff and residents as well as interview information from the PREA Monitor and PREA Coordinator.
-The agency continues to adjust policy and practice to further support inmate perceptions of confidential reporting options.
+Custody staff reported knowing how to report PREA concerns to the administration privately and that there is no problem reporting out of the chain of command.
+The Auditor finds compliance with standard provisions based on the policy, documentation provided and viewed on the tour, the interview findings of random staff and residents, and interview information from the PREA Monitor and PREA Coordinator.
+The agency continues to adjust policy and practice to support inmate perceptions of confidential reporting options further.

+115.52 Exhaustion of administrative remedies

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.52 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Maine Correctional Center Pre-Audit Questionnaire
+Policies and written/electronic documentation reviewed.

+Mountain View Correctional Facility Pre-Audit Questionnaire

 6.11.4 Sexual Misconduct - Administrative Sanctions and Grievances

-MCC Grievance Grievances referred to the investigator

-MCC Resident Handbook
+MVCF Resident Handbook (grievance)

+MVCF Grievance Log

+Individuals interviewed/ observations made.

 Interview with facility PREA Monitor

+Interview with Warden

 Interview with Grievance Officer

 Interview with Random Residents

+Observation on tour

+Summary Determination

-Indicator (a) The Maine Correctional Center is not exempt from the standard; residents have the ability to file a grievance on conditions that violate their rights or prison rules.
+Indicator (a) The Mountain View Correctional Facility is not exempt from the standard residents have the ability to file a grievance on conditions that violate their rights or prison rules.
 Sexual misconduct is a reason for which a resident can file a grievance.
-In 2022 and 2023 a total of three grievances related to potential PREA Sexual Harassment were filed.
-There were no allegations of sexual assault that were filed through the grievance process in the past year.
-None of the three grievances alleged sexually abusive contact.
-The three allegations were all investigated and determined to be unfounded or not actually meeting the requirements to be classified as sexual harassment.
+From March of 2023 to March 2024, no grievances related to potential PREA Sexual

+Harassment or Sexual Abuse were filed.

-The agency policy supports that the Maine Correctional Center are not exempt from this standard. and the PREA allegations of sexual abuse or sexual harassment can be processed through the grievance system.
+The agency policy supports that Mountain View Correctional Facility is not exempt from this standard.
+PREA allegations of sexual abuse or sexual harassment can be processed through the grievance system.
 "An adult or juvenile resident who is alleging that he or she has been a victim of sexual misconduct constituting a PREA violation or a violation of Maine criminal law by staff or a victim of sexual misconduct constituting a PREA violation or a violation of Maine criminal law by a volunteer, student intern, or another resident for which he or she believes staff is responsible, in addition to, or as an alternative to, making a report of sexual misconduct, may file a grievance about the alleged sexual misconduct with the facility Grievance Review Officer as set out below.
 It is anticipated that prior to filing a lawsuit, a resident will attempt to resolve his or her allegation by using this grievance process."